Scientists discover why COVID-19 Delta variant is more contagious

 The symptoms associated with the Delta variant are much different than what the country has seen from other strains this past year and a half.

-“The symptoms are more common for respiratory illnesses like a cold and because of the more shallow coughing, sneezing, more mucous production.
+“The symptoms are more common for respiratory illnesses like a cold because of the more shallow coughing, sneezing and mucus production.
 Because of those things, it tends to be more easily spread from person to person,” Dr. Christopher Doehring, vice president of medical affairs at Franciscan Health, told News 8.
 “So while some of the things, such as loss of taste or smell, that we hear about with some of the earlier COVID-19 strains aren’t as common with the Delta variant, it does seem to be more contagious.”

 The Delta variant is the coronavirus mutation that rose to prominence in India.
 It is rising quickly in the U.S.